 Enrollment in the outreach program is the second step.
 Navigating the person through obtaining government-issued identification documents, medical care, mental health services, rehabilitation and benefits is the third.
 Schweers said this process can take five months or more.

 “It tends to be very frustrating, and we tell them that,” Schweers said.
 “There’s a number of variables outside of anyone’s control.”

 Part of these steps includes assigning a relative vulnerability score, with factors including gender, previous assault, time spent in jail or the ER.
 The higher your score, the higher in the City of Atlanta’s housing queue you are placed — ICM and other homeless outreach programs can’t control where people are placed on the list, but while people are waiting they do work on getting identification documents and other necessary components to secure housing.

 When the two Midtown caseworkers hired as a part of the HomeFirst initiative accompanied Midtown Blue public safety officers on a welfare check in the spring, they maxed out their caseloads the very first day.
-The two case managers are working with a total of 37 clients in the Midtown area.
+In late 2019, the two case managers were working with a total of 37 clients in the Midtown area.